ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 different configurations and deployment exist for Zipkin, please go to [link](https://github.com/openzipkin/zipkin) for more information.
 Here we focus on all in one deployment with Docker.

-**Step 1:** Install Zipkin via docker and start the Docker container by executing following command.
+**Step 1:** Install Zipkin via Docker and start the Docker container by executing following command.

 ```bash
 $ docker run -d -p 9411:9411 openzipkin/zipkin